Gilgit-Baltistan

+History

 Early history

 The rock carvings found in various places in Gilgit-Baltistan, especially in the Passu village of Hunza, suggest a human presence since 2000 BC.
-Within the next few centuries of human settlement on the Tibetan plateau, this region became inhabited by Tibetans, who preceded the Balti people of Baltistan.
+Within the next few centuries of human settlement on the Tibetan Plateau, this region became inhabited by Tibetans, who preceded the Balti people of Baltistan.
 Today Baltistan bears similarity to Ladakh physically and culturally (although not in religion).
 Dards are found mainly in the western areas.
 These people are the Shina-speaking peoples of Gilgit, Chilas, Astore and Diamir, while in Hunza and the upper regions, Burushaski and Khowar speakers predominate.
 The Dards find mention in the works of Herodotus, Nearchus, Megasthenes, Pliny, Ptolemy, and the geographical lists of the Puranas.
-In the 1st century, the people of these regions were followers of the Bon religion while in the 2nd century, they practiced Buddhism.
+In the 1st century, the people of these regions were followers of the Bon religion while in the 2nd century, they practised Buddhism.

 Between 399 and 414, the Chinese Buddhist pilgrim Faxian visited Gilgit-Baltistan.
 In the 6th century Somana Palola (greater Gilgit-Chilas) was ruled by an unknown king.
 Between 627 and 645, the Chinese Buddhist pilgrim Xuanzang travelled through this region on his pilgrimage to India.